EthanQuarry/jarbis/README.md

   - Google Cloud Speech-to-Text API for speech recognition
   - Google Cloud Text-to-Speech API for speech synthesis
 - FFmpeg for audio recording and playback
-- gRPC for communication between Jarbis components
+- RobotGo for controlling mouse movements and keyboard inputs.
 - Git for version control and repository management

 ## Setup and Usage